 Abuse of prescription pills is a growing problem in the United States.
-Prescription pill abuse occurs when medication with addictive properties is used in a way that was not intended by the prescribing doctor and could result in addiction or dangerous side-effects.
+Prescription pill abuse occurs when medication with addictive properties is used in a way that was not intended by the prescribing doctor and could result in addiction or dangerous side effects.
 Some ways prescription pills are misused are using someone else’s prescription, using your own medication at a dose or frequency that isn’t recommended, or grinding pills up to be ingested in a more dangerous fashion.

 Prescription drug abuse often forces someone to use a pill meant to aid their health in a way that is compulsive and dangerous.
 The problem of prescription pill abuse affects all age groups and involves many different types of medication.
 Opioid painkillers, mental health medications, and stimulants are the most commonly abused categories of medication.

-Opioid prescription abuse has become an epidemic in the United States.
+Prescription opioid abuse has become an epidemic in the United States.
 For the last thirty years, doctors have been prescribing significantly more painkillers than ever before.
 These include codeine, oxycodone, hydrocodone, morphine, and more.
 While more people are turning to “holistic” pain management methods, the rising age of the United States population and the ease of acquiring these pain meds present a serious problem.

 While each of the medications mentioned can provide necessary pain management and increase the quality of life, they do pose significant dangers.
 Many opioid addicts never used other drugs recreationally before becoming addicted to pain meds.
 Addiction can also occur in a short time and with limited use.
 Depending on the level of pain experienced, people may abuse a medication to avoid said pain without being under the influence of the drug’s addictive tendencies.

 Opioid use causes mild euphoria and is often effective at managing chronic pain.
 Many addicts use opioids in ways not intended, such as snorting or injecting, to reach the euphoric feeling faster.
-Injecting any drug also increases the chances of getting needle-born illnesses such as HIV or hepatitis C.
+Injecting any drug also increases the chances of getting needle-born illnesses such as HIV or hepatitis C. Additionally, when a person becomes addicted they will experience opioid withdrawal symptoms.

 Benzodiazepines, such as Valium and Xanax, are used by millions of Americans to treat sleep (insomnia) and anxiety disorders.
 These CNS depressants affect the brain by aiding in the production of a chemical known as GABA (gamma-aminobutyric acid) that slows brain activity thus making you tired or more subdued.